kendoo-solutions/amazon-sagemaker-workshop/README.md

 1. In your notebook instance, click the **New** button on the right and select **Folder**.
 2. Click the checkbox next to your new folder, click the **Rename** button above in the menu bar, and give the folder a name such as 'image-classification'.
 3. Click the folder to enter it.
-4. To upload the notebook, click the **Upload** button on the right, then in the file selection popup, select the file 'Image-classification-transfer-learning.ipynb' from the folder on your computer where you downloaded this GitHub repository.
+4. To upload the notebook, click the **Upload** button on the right, then in the file selection popup, select the file 'Modules/4 - Image Classification Notebook/Image-classification-transfer-learning.ipynbI' from the folder on your computer where you downloaded this GitHub repository.
 Then click the blue **Upload** button that appears in the notebook next to the file name.
 5. You are now ready to begin the notebook:  click the notebook's file name to open it, then follow the directions in the notebook.

 <p><strong>NOTE:  training the model for this example typically takes about 10 minutes.</strong> However, keep in mind that this is relatively short because transfer learning is used rather than training from scratch, which could take many hours.</p>